 - Community & Environment

 The categories are broken down into 31 metrics.
 These metrics include the number of work hours, job security, adult depression, income growth, and the weather, among others.
-Each metric is given a different weight and is graded on a scale from zero to 100, with 100 corresponding with maximum happiness.
+Each metric is weighted differently and graded on a scale from zero to 100, with 100 corresponding with maximum happiness.
 Each state’s weighted average across all metrics was determined to calculate its overall score.
 The resulting ranks created WalletHub's Happiest States in America.

-At the top of the list is Hawaii, which ranked first overall and first for emotional & physical well-being.
-Hawaii has the lowest share of adult depression of any state and the fifth-lowest divorce rate in the country.
-Additionally, Hawaii has the fifth-highest income growth.
+At the top of the list is Hawaii, which ranked first overall with a score of 69.58.
+Hawaii ranks second for Emotional & Physical Well-Being.
+Hawaii has the second-lowest share of adult depression of any state, the fifth-highest income growth rate, and the country's fourth-lowest divorce rate.
 Hawaii residents enjoy many days of sunshine and healthy, active, outdoor lifestyles.
 Additionally, the state has the longest average lifespan in the U.S. of 81.48 years.

 Utah is the second-happiest state in the United States.
-Utah ranks first for work environment and second for community & environment.
+Utah ranks first for Work Environment and first for Community & Environment.
 Utah residents not only are hard workers and enjoy their work more than residents of any other state, but they also work the fewest hours.
 Utah also has the highest volunteer rate, the lowest divorce rate, and is the fourth-safest state.
 Like residents of Hawaii, Utah residents enjoy a very active, outdoor lifestyles, keeping them mentally and physically healthy.

-Minnesota is the third-happiest state in the U.S. Minnesota ranks third for emotional and physical well-being and sixth for work environment.
-Minnesota is the safest state in the country, has the third-lowest divorce rate, and the second-highest volunteer rate.
-Minnesota residents are known for being some of the friendliest and most-inclusive people in the country, despite having some of the most intense winters in the country.
+Minnesota is the third-happiest state in the U.S. Minnesota ranks fourth for Emotional & Physical Well-Being and fourth for Work Environment.
+Minnesota is the third-safest state in the country, has the third-lowest divorce rate, and the second-highest volunteer rate.
+Minnesota residents are known for being some of the friendliest and most-inclusive people in the country, despite having some of the most intense winters.

-New Jersey is the fifth-happiest state in the U.S. New Jersey ranks second for emotional & physical well-being, including having the second-lowest suicide rate in the country and the fourth-lowest divorce rate.
+New Jersey is the fourth-happiest state in the United States.
+New Jersey ranks second for Emotional & Physical Well-Being, including having the lowest adult depression rate and the country's lowest suicide rate.
+New Jersey also has the third-lowest divorce rate.
 Unfortunately, New Jersey does have the second-highest long-term unemployment rate.

-The sixth-happiest state in the United States is Idaho.
-Idaho ranks first for community & environment and second for work environment.
+The ninth-happiest state in the United States is Idaho.
+Idaho ranks second for Work Environment and second for Community & Environment.
 Idaho residents have the sixth-best adequate sleep rate, which is an easy way to ensure a better mood.
 Idaho also has the 11th-lowest percent of depressed adults, the 13th-highest volunteer rate, and the 14th-lowest separation and divorce rate.

-Finishing the top ten happiest states in the U.S. is Connecticut, which ranks sixth for emotional & physical well-being.
-Connecticut has the fifth-lowest suicide rate in the U.S., tied with California, and is ranked as the fifth-safest state.
-Connecticut’s violent crime rate is 255 incidents per 100,000 people, compared to 449 per 100,000 nationwide.
+Finishing the top ten happiest states in the U.S. is Connecticut, which ranks fifth for Emotional & Physical well-being.
+Connecticut has the fifth-lowest work hours in the U.S., tied with California.
+Connecticut is also a very safe state, with a crime rate of 1,610,19 incidents per 100,000 people, sixth-lowest in the country.